Ammonium lauryl sulfate

-Ammonium lauryl sulfate (ALS) is the common name for ammonium dodecyl sulfate (CH3(CH2)10CH2OSO3NH4).
+Ammonium lauryl sulfate (ALS) is the INCI name and common name for ammonium dodecyl sulfate (CH3(CH2)10CH2OSO3NH4).
 The anion consists of a nonpolar hydrocarbon chain and a polar sulfate end group.
 The combination of nonpolar and polar groups confers surfactant properties to the anion: it facilitates dissolution of both polar and non-polar materials.
 This salt is classified as a sulfate ester.
-It is primarily used in shampoos and body-wash as a foaming agent.
+It is made from coconut or palm kernel oil for use primarily in shampoos and body-wash as a foaming agent.
 Lauryl sulfates are very high-foam surfactants that disrupt the surface tension of water in part by forming micelles at the surface-air interface.

 Action in solution

 Above the critical micelle concentration, the anions organize into a micelle, in which they form a sphere with the polar, hydrophilic heads of the sulfate portion on the outside (surface) of the sphere and the nonpolar, hydrophobic tails pointing inwards towards the center.
 The water molecules around the micelle in turn arrange themselves around the polar heads, which disrupts their ability to hydrogen bond with other nearby water molecules.
-The overall effect of these micelles is a reduction in surface tension of the solution, which affords a greater ability to penetrate or "wet out" various surfaces, including porous structures like cloth, fibers, and hair.
+Up to the critical micelle concentration, increasing amount of dissolved surfactant reduces the surface tension of the solution, which affords a greater ability to penetrate or "wet out" various surfaces, including porous structures like cloth, fibers, and hair.
 Accordingly, this structured solution allows the solution to more readily dissolve soils, greases, etc. in and on such substrates.
 Lauryl sulfates however exhibit poor soil suspending capacity.